 Publication Decisions and Editing Process:

 The SJSJ cannot guarantee that all such content will be published.
 All publication decisions made the by the SJSJ are final.

-The SJSJ is published three times each year.
+The SJSJ is published two to three times each year.
 Submissions must be received by August 1 to be considered for the Fall issue, October 1 for the Winter issue, and December 1 for the Spring issue.
 Submissions may be emailed to or mailed to: